lampapps/paintballreview/_posts/2018-12-01-planet-eclipse-emek-100.markdown

 image: marker-emec100.jpg
 desc: A review of the Planet Eclipse EMEK 100 paintball marker
 ---
 The [EMEK 100][aws] is a mechanical gun, so it so not need batteries.
 The body is made from composite plastic.
 The composite plastic will not break.
-The bolt is the same as other more expensive gun from Planet Eclipse.
+The bolt is the same as other paintball gun that is more expensive from Planet Eclipse.

 ##### What we like